DavidVFiumano/VizardThesis/README.md

 6. **Start the game:** Press `F` to begin playing the Coin Collection Game.
 Collect coins and enjoy!

+7. **Ending the game:** The game ends if the player runs out of time, the player collects all the coins, or the player is caught by a robot.

 The game will automatically save data into the selected directory for later analysis.